 - Ability to repay the loan

-While some HELOCs are set up differently, many have 20-year terms with an initial 10-year draw period during which you can borrow from your line of credit.
-Once the draw period is over, some loans will allow you to renew it while others will not.
+Most HELOCs have 20-year terms with an initial 10-year draw period, in which owners can borrow from their line of credit.
+Some HELOCs can be renewed after the draw period ends.

 Advantages of a HELOC

 - If interest rates remain low, HELOCs offer an affordable way to access equity without significant repayment costs.